kettanaito/react-advanced-form/docs/getting-started/validation-rules.md

 };
 ```

 This rule automatically validates all fields with the type `email` using the provided resolver function.
-Notice the arguments exposed to the resolver function to craft any validation logic possible.
+Notice the variety of the arguments exposed to the resolver function to craft any validation logic possible.

 Following up, let's create a more specific validation rule that will cover the `[name="confirmPassword"]` fields, for example: